katsaii/catspeak-lang/README.md

  - Implemented in pure GML.
  - No external dependencies or platform-specific DLLs.
- - Mods should work on any target platform. _(Tested on VM, YYC, HTML5, and others)_
+ - Mods should work on any target platform. _(Tested on Windows 10 using: VM, YYC, HTML5, and GMRT)_

 ### 🔨 Customisable, Sandboxed Runtime Environment